 A virtual workforce is less expensive to maintain because you eliminate the costs associated with operating a physical office space.
 When you have a cloud solution, maintenance costs are taken care of by providers.
 It’s the responsibility of the hosting provider to administer the infrastructure and hardware for running your software and storing data.
-In the case of a disaster within the geo-location, security, or compliance requirements, the provider will handle all of the associated overhead costs.
+In the case of a disaster within the geo-location, security or compliance requirements, the provider will handle all the associated overhead costs.

 3. Lower employee turnover

 Recent research shows that the majority of remote workers would continue to work remotely for the rest of their lives if given the choice.
 Having a virtual call center available gives your employees the option to work remotely from wherever they prefer, significantly reducing the company’s attrition rate.

 4. Ease of managing and monitoring your call center